pwntoken/old_pwntoken_blog/source/_posts/2015-08-22-economics-of-web-application-security.markdown

 {% img http://s21.postimg.org/j9agzia53/youget.png %}

-- ... and what [**<u>an accurate security research looks like</u>**](http://www.ubercomp.com/posts/2014-01-16_facebook_remote_code_execution) had quarter more the price economy as of teh previous.
-I highly doubt this ios the best management of crowdsourced vulnerabilities and if not - very dissapointed overall.
+- ... and what [**<u>an accurate security research looks like</u>**](http://www.ubercomp.com/posts/2014-01-16_facebook_remote_code_execution) had quarter more the price economy as of the previous.
+I highly doubt this is the best management of crowdsourced vulnerabilities and if not - very dissapointed overall.

 5. ... and to add *Managed Bug Crowd* isn't really [** *private* **](https://engineering.linkedin.com/security/our-private-bug-bounty-program-reducing-vulnerabilities-leveraging-expert-crowds) as claimed.
 It's doorway to *private accessess* lies in keys to the kingdom of already *open public* bug bounty managed crowd sourcing and whosoever chooses to *obtain a minimum criteria* to access the private zone is able to get it - **no matter how they reach there** but sometimes there are [people who do what they do](http://homakov.blogspot.in/2014/02/how-i-hacked-github-again.html).